-The ultimate in long lens heads, especially for 600mm and bigger shooters.
+The ultimate in long lens gimbal heads, especially for 600mm telephoto users.
 The Wimberley MKII needs no introduction…if you shoot with any of the super telephotos, is this really the ultimate support to get?
 Lets get on with the review and find out how the king of the gimbals performs.

 Weight: 1.4kg (3.15lbs)

 Height: 9.25 inches (23.5cm)

 Depth: 9.73 inches (24.7cm)

 Upon opening the very plain box, you’re greeted with the MKII in two pieces.
 The first thing that strikes you as you ‘assemble’ the unit is what a work of art, as far as build quality and engineering go, the Wimberley is.
 Everything is finished to an exceptionally high standard and the whole mount feels as solid as a single piece, when it’s all tightened up.

 Size and weight

 Coming in at 1.4kg (the Nikon Dx series of body are roughly 1.3kg) the Wimberley MKII is quite compact, given the weight it is designed to support.
 Ranging from 300 f2.8 lenses right up to 800 f5.6, once locked down everything is solid.
 Compared to the old but still surprisingly popular Manfrotto 393, the single arm cradle is a far easier unit to carry around thanks to its shape.
 Once you have everything setup, you can just sling the whole rig over your shoulder and walk about in the field quite easily.
 This can be achieved with even less fear if you use a modern Gitzo tripod, with locking base plate.Despite many copies hitting the market, the Wimberley MKII is still a solid performing gimbal.Click To Tweet